 and the answers to other child custody questions

-If you are ready to have your child custody questions answered, keep reading.
+Ready to have your child custody questions answered?
+Keep reading!

 Legal custody is the right to make decisions about your child.